Rob Hartley

 File Your Appeal Application

-Submit your appeal to the local assessment board before the deadline.
+Submit your appeal to the - First level: County Appraiser before the deadline.
 Most Kansas counties now offer online filing, but some still require paper forms.
 Include all your evidence with the initial filing when possible.

 Prepare Your Presentation